 The best way to test your horse’s reaction to the bit and to begin building your confidence on cross country is to practice riding out in large open fields, preferably with some hills.
 Without doing any jumping at first, try walking, trotting and cantering around the fields.
 Make plenty of transitions: walk to trot, trot to walk, walk to canter, canter to trot, etc. Practice walking up and down the hills, teaching your horse to listen to your transitions and half-halts.
 Gradually build up to trotting and cantering on the hills.

 When you start to feel more comfortable in the open, try trotting a few small cross-country fences.
 Make sure you feel completely confident doing this before trying it in competition.
 I even recommend trotting cross-country courses in competition at the lower levels.
 It helps both horses and riders build confidence, while instilling the idea of staying under control throughout every ride.

-Four-star eventer Sharon White was short-listed for the 2007 US Pan American team and selected for US Equestrian Team Developing Rider training sessions in 1996 and 1999-2003.
+Five-star eventer Sharon White was short-listed for the 2007 US Pan American team and selected for US Equestrian Team Developing Rider training sessions in 1996 and 1999-2003.
 She has trained with top riders and coaches such as Bruce and Buck Davidson, Torrance Watkins, Jim Wofford, Jules Nyssen and Mary Flood.
 Based in Summit Point, West Virginia, Sharon and her parents, George and Carol White, co-own Last Frontier Farm, a full-service training and breeding facility.